 Kwame B. Antwi-Boasiako

-Beyond our undergraduate programs, our Master of Public Administration and graduate certificate in nonprofit management provide the sophisticated knowledge and skills necessary to advance in public service career, and offers an opportunity for integrating the study of administration with the study of the other social sciences, including economics, geography, history, political science and sociology.
+Beyond our undergraduate programs, our Master of Public Administration and graduate certificate in nonprofit management provide the sophisticated knowledge and skills necessary to advance in public service careers and offer an opportunity for integrating the study of administration with the study of the other social sciences, including economics, geography, history, political science and sociology.
 The national intelligence security studies program prepares students to work in the growing field of intelligence and security studies.
 Courses are designed to maximize student preparation for a wide range of intelligence careers.

 Each curricular pattern or sequence within the department has one or more professional organizations in which students in that area of study are eligible for membership and participation.